Bridging Performance Gaps for ECG Foundation Models: A Post-Training Strategy: Experiments

 \subsection{Experimental Settings}

-In the initialization stage, we follow the training recipe recommended in \cite{li2025electrocardiogram}, except for a shorter training length, since the largest validation macro Area Under the Receiver Operating Characteristic Curve (AUROC) is typically achieved in the early epochs.
-Specifically, the model is trained for 30 epochs with a batch size of 256, using AdamW with a weight decay of 0.1 and an initial learning rate of $5 \times 10^{-3}$.
-A ReduceLROnPlateau scheduler (maximization mode) monitors macro AUROC on the validation set and reduces the learning rate by a factor of 0.1 if no improvement is observed for 10 consecutive epochs.

-In the regularization stage, we also train for 30 epochs with a batch size of 256.
-Optimization is performed using AdamW with a weight decay of 0.05 and a learning rate of $5 \times 10^{-4}$.
-A CosineAnnealingLR scheduler is adopted with a minimum learning rate of $10^{-5}$.
-In addition, we apply a droppath rate of 0.5 and a dropout rate of 0.05.

-For both stages, the model is evaluated on the validation set at the end of each epoch, and the checkpoint with the highest macro AUROC is selected for final evaluation.
+In the initialization stage, we adopt the same linear probing configuration as in \citep{na2024guiding}, training for 100 epochs, since the validation AUROC convergence for Transformer-based models generally requires a longer schedule.
+In the regularization stage, we retain the fine-tuning hyperparameters from \citep{na2024guiding}, but incorporate a stochastic depth rate of 0.1 and a dropout rate of 0.01 to enhance robustness and prevent overfitting.
+The model is evaluated on the validation set after each epoch, and the checkpoint with the highest validation macro AUROC is used for final testing.
 This strategy serves as a form of early stopping regularization.